Unconventional T cells in human pathology – Andrea Ponzetta team

 Our research interest is focused on a subset of immune cells ideally located at the crossroad between innate and adaptive immunity: unconventional T cells (UTC).
 Over the last two decades, a non-redundant role for UTC has been demonstrated in countless physiological and pathological contexts, generating a growing interest in their potential therapeutic application.
 However, several fundamental aspects of UTC biology and function remain elusive.

-One of our research questions stems from our findings on a poorly characterised UTC population (DNT⍺β cells) displaying a prominent antitumor activity in preclinical models (Ponzetta et al, Cell 2019).
-As the immunomodulatory function of DNT⍺β cells in the human setting is completely unknown, our team is dissecting human DNT⍺β composition and behavior from multiple perspectives, both in peripheral blood and in tissues.
+One of our research questions stems from our findings on a poorly characterized UTC population (DNT⍺β cells) displaying a prominent antitumor activity in preclinical models (Ponzetta et al, Cell 2019).
+As the lineage-defining hallmarks of DNT⍺β cells in the human setting are unknown, our team is dissecting human DNT⍺β composition and behavior from multiple perspectives, including their developmental trajectory, tissue distribution and functional properties.

 Open positions